qwy16/nuwa-ios/README.md

-# NUWA iOS
+# NuwaSocial iOS

-This is the repository for the official iOS App for NUWA.
+This is the repository for the official iOS App for [NuwaSocial.com](nuwasocial.com).

 - Metaverse version of self-hosted, globally interconnected microblogging community